 Crosley Production During WW2

 Crosley was the last company to cease production of civilian vehicles in 1942, partly because the War Production Board was unsure how to best use Crosley's small factories.
 The Richmond facility was sold during the war years.
-During World War II, Crosley's little cars became more attractive to buyers simply because of gasoline rationing.
+During World War II, Crosley's microcars became more attractive to buyers simply because of gasoline rationing.

 Post WW2 Crosley Engine